 Highlights: Women’s basketball perenially contend for conference titles and recently won four consecutive GLIAC North titles as well as made four straight appearances at the NCAA II Regional Tournament.
 Men's basketball had it's most historical season in 2008-2009, with a GLIAC North title and an exciting NCAA Tournament run.
 For three consecutive years, the men's and women's track and field teams have boasted high rankings with recognition as all-academic teams in Division II.

 Men’s NCAA Division I

-The Laker Ice Hockey team has won five national championships (including two at the NAIA level) and competes in the Central Collegiate Hockey Association.
+The Laker Ice Hockey team has won five national championships (including two at the NAIA level) and competes in the Western Collegiate Hockey Association.
 More than a dozen Lakers have gone on to play in the National Hockey League.